ReaderlynCarter/osticket-prereqs/README.md

 <h2>Conclusion 🎉</h2>
 <p>
 Congratulations!
 You have successfully installed and configured osTicket.
-With this powerful help desk tool, you can efficiently manage support tickets and improve customer service workflows.
-Happy troubleshooting! 🚀
+You should feel confident enough to navigate the help desk tools now, you can efficiently manage support tickets and improve customer service workflow. 🚀
 </p>